Geographic Information Systems in K-12

 - QGIS is a free and open source GIS software package with installation packages for Windows, Mac, and Linux devices

 - Google Earth for Education provides step-by-step guides and tutorials on Google Earth and mapping tools to help teachers integrate Google’s geospatial technology into the classroom.

 Incorporating GIS technology in the classroom provides an opportunity to use the same tools used in high-demand careers to examine geographic questions, conduct analysis and explore themes.
 Students can work with data in ways that reveal relationships, patterns, and trends in the form of maps, globes, reports and charts.
 These skills are invaluable to studies in many subject areas, including science, mathematics, career and technical education, social studies, reading and language arts.

-Available Training and Resources
+Training and Collaboration Sites

 Minnesota K12 GIS Education